About the Hosts

-Matthew W. Bates (Ph.D., University of Notre Dame) is Associate Professor of Theology at Quincy University and is a co-founder of OnScript.
+(Ph.D., University of Notre Dame) is Associate Professor of Theology at Quincy University and is a co-founder of OnScript.
 His main teaching area is the Bible and early Christian literature, especially the New Testament.
-Matt writes with a posture of faith seeking understanding, desiring to serve the church, academy, and any reader of goodwill.
-A new book Salvation by Allegiance Alone (Baker Academic) is now available.
-His previous The Birth of the Trinity (Oxford University Press, 2015), focuses on how certain reading strategies helped early Christians to differentiate the one God as multiple persons.
-He has also written a book on the Apostle Paul’s method of interpreting Scripture: The Hermeneutics of the Apostolic Proclamation (Baylor University Press, 2012).
+A new book, Gospel Allegiance (Brazos) is a follow-up to his award-winning Salvation by Allegiance Alone (Baker Academic).
+His previous The Birth of the Trinity (Oxford University Press), focuses on how certain reading strategies helped early Christians to differentiate the one God as multiple persons.
+He has also written a book on Paul’s method of interpreting Scripture: The Hermeneutics of the Apostolic Proclamation (Baylor University Press).
 He enjoys family life, hiking, baseball, and good conversation.
 His personal website contains a brief bio and further info about his publications, while articles can be downloaded here.

-Matthew J Lynch (Ph.D., Emory University) is Academic Dean at Westminster Theological Centre, UK, and is a co-founder of OnScript.
-Matt’s primary teaching area is Old Testament.
-Matt is the author of Monotheism and Institutions in the Book of Chronicles (Mohr Siebeck, 2014) and various articles on the Old Testament.
-He has two books forthcoming, one on Monotheism in Isaiah (Eisenbrauns) and another on violence in the Old Testament (Cambridge University Press).
+(Ph.D., Emory University) is Assistant Professor of Old Testament at Regent College, and is a co-founder of OnScript.
+He’s the author of Portraying Violence in the Hebrew Bible (Cambridge, 2020), Monotheism and Institutions in the Book of Chronicles (Mohr Siebeck, 2014), First Isaiah and the Disappearance of the Gods (Penn State University Press/Eisenbrauns, 2021) and various articles on the Old Testament.
 Matt is particularly interested in helping students grasp the theological and literary contours of the Old Testament, wrestle through its ethical and historical challenges, and understand its ongoing significance.
-Matt also blogs at theologicalmisc.net.
+Matt also blogs occasionally at theologicalmisc.net.